-Whether you’ve been working for years or are fresh out of your bachelor’s degree program, those interested in becoming a leader should strongly consider applying to a master’s in leadership online.
+Whether you’ve been working for years or are fresh out of your bachelor’s degree program, those interested in becoming a leader should strongly consider applying to an online masters in leadership.

 The various specific degree program types mentioned in this article include the following: